SEO for the Rise of Voice Search

 - Who is the best dentist in Baltimore?

 What we can see here is that traditional text searches tend to be stripped down.
 They hardly resemble the way people speak.
-By contrast, voice searches are often significantly more conversational in tone.
+By contrast, voice searches are often more conversational in tone.
 This should concern you because these sorts of searches yield significantly different results.

 Obviously, you’re going to need to increase the length of your keywords to accommodate these extra words.
 This is why you want to use what are called long-tail keywords.
 At first, this may seem counterintuitive.
 But the rules of SEO change annually, and you don’t want to be left behind.